wp-plugins/2046s-widget-loops/readme.txt

 == Change log ==

+= 2.5 =

+ * NEW switch for pagination (on/off)
+ * NEW user capabilities.
+You can select who can see the widget result.. based on WP roles
+ * FIX post number for Page types, is shown and working from now.
+ * FIX - cruicial fix for post types.
+From nowt recoignizes the post type correctly and applies the correct logic. (linear = post), (hierarchical = page).. or any other custom post types.

+= 0.2474 =

+ * fixed the "more" function for the content.. when you use the more tag and select in the widget to see the content, the content will by properly striped.

 = 0.2473 =

- * the widget heading is Translation ready, meaning it is parsed by Gettext.
-Or if you run (plugin) qTranslate then it will go through : qTranslate and then Gettext
+ * the widget heading is Translation ready, meaning it is parsed by Gettext or if you have for example then it will go through : qTranslate and then Gettext

 = 0.2472 =